alpitabrol/Major_Project/README.md

 # Major_Project
-Nutrtiotonal Tracker is an assistant
+Nutritional Tracker is an assistant which will keep a tabs on your nutrients.